tuxrace/react-shoutbox/README.md

 # Shoutbox

 ## To Run Frontend
-    yarn install or npm install
+    1. yarn install or npm install
-    yarn start or npm start
+    2. yarn start or npm start
-    Go to localhost:8080
+    3. Go to localhost:8080

-## To Run Backend
+## To Run Backend Api
-    node ./api/index.js
+    1. node ./api/index.js
-    Go to localhost:3000
+    2. Go to localhost:3000

 ## To Test
     yarn test